 Proposed changes to 2019/20 Council Tax Reduction Scheme

-Please note: this consultation has now closed - thank you to everyone who took part.
+Please note: this consultation closed November 2018 - thank you to everyone who took part.

 What we consulted on